Here's Exactly What's at Risk in Your Relationship as Roe v. Wade Is Overturned

 Residential Decisions Could Be Impacted

 If abortions are outlawed in a state, couples may have to travel to another state to obtain a lawful abortion.
 There are fears other states could impose residency restrictions on getting an abortion, which would further restrict access for couples located in a state where abortion is illegal.
-"Ask: would [your partner] be willing to move to another state now to ensure they could exercise future rights if they needed to make a decision to abort a pregnancy?" advises Wilson.
+"Ask: would [your partner] be willing to move to another state now to ensure they could exercise future rights if they needed to make a decision to abort a pregnancy?" advised Wilson.

-What Else Is at Risk for Couples
+What Else is at Risk for Couples in the Future?

-LGBTQ+ Marriage
+LGBTQIA+ Marriage

+In addition, the immigration process has never been an easy one for those who want to live in the US.
 Simply put: if you're having an issue or concern about getting married to a person, whom you love, who is not a US citizen, then you must pay attention.
 "You should be concerned about the legislature and the laws that are getting created around immigration at the national level.
 It's not about the president or the Supreme Court as much as it is about the individual legislature," explained Davis.
 "Voting and putting your energy behind a lawmaker who aligns with your set of beliefs about immigration is really what you should be doing right now."

 About the Experts: Attorney Natalia Wilson is the managing partner of Ain & Bank based in Washington, DC.
 Caroline Krauss is the founding partner at matrimonial law boutique Krauss Shaknes Tallentire & Messeri LLP, based in New York.